newnewhouston/MangaFactory/README.md

 - **Single CBZ** — all chapters packed into one file, pages renamed to `Chapter_XX_page_YYY.ext`, cover inserted as `000_cover.ext`
 - **Folder Tree** — same naming, written to a directory instead

-**After export** — the contents of `MDF/.mdf_uploads/` are wiped automatically.
+**After export** — the contents of `MDF/.mdf_uploads/` are wiped automatically (including any converted archives).
 The directory itself is kept so the next job can write into it.
 Cleanup is best-effort; a locked file is skipped silently rather than failing the export.

 ---